-We're supporting Cervical Cancer Awareness Week. #SmearForSmear.
-Stacey was 32 years old when she was diagnosed with cervical cancer at nine weeks pregnant.
-Here's her story...
+Stacey was 32 years old when she was diagnosed with cervical cancer at just 9 weeks pregnant following a routine smear test...

 Around the same time, I was experiencing some bleeding and just put it down to my cycle getting back to normal again.
-One morning, I remember it clear as day – I woke up at 5am with this almighty urge to take a pregnancy test.
-My whole body was telling me it needed to be done, which I thought was ridiculous at first because there is no way I was pregnant with having so much bleeding.
+One morning, I woke up at 5am with this almighty urge to take a pregnancy test.
+My whole body was telling me it needed to be done, which I thought was ridiculous at first because there was no way I was pregnant with so much bleeding.

 But staring straight back at me was a big dark positive reading on the pregnancy stick.
 I was in utter shock!
-It just didn’t make sense, especially with the dates.
-I just walked into the bedroom to wake Scott up and let him know.
 We were absolutely over the moon.
 We just couldn’t believe that we were actually having a baby.

-I was taken for the scan and I was just sat there thinking “it is going to be ok.
+I was taken for my first scan and I just sat there thinking “It is going to be ok.
 I am going to fight for this child”.

-The sonographer found the baby to show us on the screen and discovered I was actually nine weeks pregnant.
-I looked and I didn’t cry or get upset, I was just calm and I just had this belief that it was going to be ok.
-Everyone else in the room was crying because they thought that the termination would be my only option.
+The sonographer found the baby and discovered I was nine weeks pregnant.
+I looked and didn’t cry or get upset, I was just calm and had this belief that it was going to be ok.
+Everyone else in the room was crying because they thought that termination would be my only option.
 I was given pictures to take away.

-Telling my parents was the hardest thing.
-My mum had lost her mum to cancer and when something like that happens, you think the worst when you hear the word cancer again.
-Further tests in the weeks that followed showed that tumour was nearly 5cm and definitely cancerous, but it had luckily not spread beyond my cervix.
-Researching online, I found that a hysterectomy was recommended for tumours over 2cm but I knew that it would mean I would lose the baby and never be able to carry another one.
+Further tests in the weeks that followed showed the tumour was nearly 5cm and definitely cancerous, but it had luckily not spread beyond my cervix.
+Researching online, I found that a hysterectomy was recommended for tumours over 2cm but I knew that this would mean losing the baby and never being able to carry another one.

 “I’m not scared of dying, I’m scared of living and not trying.”

-I was originally going to have the baby at 28 weeks but miraculously, the chemotherapy worked better than anyone had expected and got rid of the tumour, so I was able to wait until 34 weeks.
+Miraculously, the chemotherapy worked better than anyone had expected and got rid of the tumour, so I was able to wait until 34 weeks to give birth.
 No one could believe the results.
-I was really positive throughout everything and I do feel like that helped.
-I really believe in the power of positivity.

 Even through chemotherapy, I would do my makeup and try to keep things as normal as possible as that was my way of coping.

-I was booked in for a c-section, followed by a hysterectomy on 5 December, at 34 weeks.
-I had an epidural for the c-section so I could meet my baby, followed by an anaesthetic for the hysterectomy.
-So, with Scott by my side, baby Auburn was born weighing 4lb 3oz at 2:36 pm.
+Baby Auburn was born by c-section at 34 weeks, weighing 4lb 3oz.
 He came out with the strongest lungs.
 He was screaming.
-I met him for about 30 seconds and we couldn’t have skin to skin or anything as we were in an operating theatre rather than a delivery room.
-But I knew my baby was ok and I didn’t care what happened to me.
+I met him for about 30 seconds and though we couldn’t have skin to skin I knew my baby was ok and I didn’t care what happened to me.
 I was put to sleep and woke up on the recovery ward after the hysterectomy.

-People need to know to go and get checked.
-It’s five minutes of my life and without that, it could have cost me my whole life.
-It’s a silent killer.
-It had been there for quite some time and before the bleeding (that I thought was because of the removal of the implant) I’d had no symptoms.
+My tumour had been there for quite some time before the bleeding (that I thought was because of the removal of the implant), prior to which I’d had no symptoms.
 Regular smear tests are so important and if you notice any changes, just go and get checked.